Graphic Design Services

 Step 4: File Delivery

 Electronic files of the final approved design will be delivered in the appropriate file format (pdf, jpg, eps, etc.) and in the correct color space (RGB, HEX, or CMYK).
-Depending on their size, the files are either emailed to you or uploaded to DropBox, where you can download them at your convenience.
+Depending on their size, the files are either emailed to you or uploaded to Dropbox, where you can download them at your convenience.

 FAQs